grrr-amsterdam/wordpress-scaffold/README.md

 Run `composer create-project grrr-amsterdam/wordpress-scaffold <project>`.
 This will create a new project in the chosen directory.
 It will also initiate an interactive shell where the following things will be done for you:

-- Install Composer dependencies
+- Install root Composer dependencies
+- Create and prefill a `.env` file (essentials only)
+- Create a database
-- Install npm packages
+- Install WordPress
 - Rename the theme folder
 - Prefill the `style.css` file
-- Create and prefill a `.env` file
-- Create a database
+- Install theme Composer dependencies
-- Install WordPress
+- Install npm packages
+- Activate the theme and plugins

 ### Theme & asset building